rahulgupta-nitjsr/ScreenTimeBalance_App/tests/Test-Status-Update.md

 ---

-*This test status update reflects the current state of the ZenScreen testing framework as of January 3, 2025.
+*This test status update reflects the current state of the ZenScreen testing framework as of October 14, 2025.
 Regular updates will be provided as testing progresses.*